migueldcdev/idea-board-ts/COMMENTS.md

 - Fix the sorting (remove useEffect add SortOptions type) ▶️
 - Research useReducer :white_check_mark:

+17/08/24
+- Don't use test ids
+- Focus on accessibility (Lighthouse Chrome, be more sensitive about tag using)
+- Avoid array element selectors on testing
+- Don't use fireEvent, use userEvent
+- Playwright: one or two big tests
+- Mock set local.storage
+- Move sorting logic to its own function and unit test it

 ## Consider

 - Bundlephobia to check libraries size